insys-icom/M3_Container/doc/Install_Virtualbox.md

     * Configure the net adapter.
 It is recommended to use a network bridge.
 That way you can ssh into the VM.
 Assign the  net interface of your PC that is used to connect your PC to the internet.
     It is not mandatory to configure networking to use the SDK, but it is useful for logins via SSH and to enable automatically downloads of the sources within the build scripts.
     * There is no immediate need to configure USB or serial interfaces.
     * Add a "shard folder": Select the directory of the cloned repository "M3_Container".
-Make sure that the checkbox "mount automatically" is checked and the the "read-only" checkbox is unchecked.
+Do not tick the checkbox "mount automatically" or the "read-only" checkbox.
 * To allow usage of symlinks within the shared folder the VM config has to be modified by the command:
     `> VBoxManage setextradata "VM_NAME" VBoxInternal2/SharedFoldersEnableSymlinksCreate/"SHARED" 1`
     with "VM_NAME" as the VM name (most likely "M3_SDK")